Mission Statement

 Tools within scverse are deliberately not unified under a single package, and instead form a consortium of core analytic tools with shared maintenance responsibilities.
 Development of these packages is not restricted – contributions are welcomed and publicly acknowledged.
 However, scverse aims to support the external development of new approaches to analyze and work with single cell data.
 We encourage the creation of new methods and tools on top of the core packages and data-structures.

-We support the development these ecosystem packages by:
+We support the development of these ecosystem packages by:

 • Providing stable APIs to build on top of.